 Firearms in AF 10 can be found in alternate calibers that make them more suitable for specific types of combat; a rifle with a smaller round may not do as much damage as its full sized counterpart, but it will allow for more ammunition to be loaded into a magazine; a standard automatic rifle with a 30 round capacity modified to fire rounds in a smaller caliber can hold 42 rounds in a standard magazine, or 63 in an extended magazine, while the same rifle modified to use larger caliber rounds could hold 24 rounds in its magazine, or 36 in an extended magazine.
-When calculating the number of rounds that a firearm using an alternate caliber can use, always round down; extended magazine capacities are calculated from the caliber modified number prior to rounding, however.
+When calculating the number of rounds that a firearm using an alternate caliber can use, always round down; though capacities of extended magazines are calculated prior to rounding, however.
 There is no (effective) cost difference between rounds of different calibers.